NiceXD1204/Expense-Tracker-CI/README.md

 student budget.

-This is an expense tracker app — a FastAPI backend backed by PostgreSQL, with a React UI (served by Nginx) for adding, listing, and summarizing expenses.
+This is an expense tracker app — a FastAPI backend backed by PostgreSQL, with a React + Vite frontend (served by nginx) for adding, listing, and summarizing expenses.
 The point isn't really the app itself; it's everything around it: Terraform-provisioned EKS, Helm charts, ArgoCD GitOps deploys, GitHub Actions CI/CD, and Prometheus/Grafana monitoring, all built so the whole stack can be spun up for a session and torn down again